anthonygharvey/100-days-of-code/r1-log.md

 ### R1D8
 I finished my small Rails app and started planning my Rails portfolio project.
 I definitely see the value in taking time to plan a project before writing the first line of code!

+### R1D9
+I updated the plan for my Rails portfolio project today and started mapping out the models and relationships.
+I also received some great news today, I won a diversity scholarship to [MongoDB World 2018](https://www.mongodb.com/world18)!
+I'm beyond excited and can't wait to attend!
+Today was also the start of the MongoDB for Node.js Developers course on MongoDB University, so I started that as well.